PandaGamersHDNL/nonogramCreator/report/ReportCrossDev_p1_Joachim_Jacobs.md

 #### step 8
 go to the project folder open the release folder and there should be a nonogram.exe. this is the application

+### conclusion
+The compiling of the project was successful.
+The setup even though not having the whole qt packages just the base it still takes quite a long time to build.
+After the initial building of the qt-base package the compiling is very quick and repeatable.